GPlates/GPlates/doc-python-api/pygplates_getting_started.rst

 However a better solution is to set the *PYTHONPATH* environment variable so that you don't have to modify all your Python scripts.

-**Note**: If pygplates is found in the same directory as the python script you are running, it will be imported and any pygplates in *PYTHONPATH* will be ignored.
+.. note:: If *pygplates* is found in the same directory as the python script you are running, it will be imported and any *pygplates* in *PYTHONPATH* will be ignored.
 This is because ``sys.path`` is initialised with the directory containing the python script and then *PYTHONPATH*.

 Setting the *PYTHONPATH* environment variable: